 Explore the Castillo de San Marcos

-We’ve written a whole article just about it because it’s so cool, but as a recap: the Castillo (fort) was built in 1672 and is in really great shape.
-It’s weathered battles, hurricanes and visitors for going on 400 years.
+Located on the waterfront, the Castillo de San Marcos is probably the biggest attraction when you visit St Augustine.
+The Castillo (fort) was built in 1672 and is in really great shape.
+It’s weathered battles, hurricanes and visitors for going on 400 years (the original structure).

 A good portion of the Castillo de San Marcos is wheelchair accessible and all of it is fun for kids.
 The fort is directly on the water, so the views are incredible, and then across the street is the Spanish Colonial Quarter.
 This is a great place to start your day and is at the top of our list for the best things to do in Saint Augustine.